softwareByAndi/notes-statistics-and-ai/llm/modules/mod 3/TL;DR - 3 - Neural Networks for Language.md

-# TL;DR - Module 3 - Neural Networks for Language: Key Concepts Simplified
+# TL;DR - 3 - Neural Networks for Language

 Module 3 explains how neural networks revolutionized language modeling by overcoming limitations of earlier statistical approaches (like n-grams).